srjturner/abdicate/README.md

 This much we know already.
 However, it gets tricky when the following holds:

 * A function exported by some module is a constructor or a factory method.
-In other words, it produces Objects.
+In other words, it produces objects.
-* The Objects produced by the function are required by the functions of other modules.
+* The objects produced by the function are required by the functions of other modules.

-How do we intervene between Module A exporting a constructor/factory function and Module B consuming the instantiated Object, so that the consumer is not responsible for the instantiation?
+So - how do we intervene between Module A exporting a constructor/factory function and Module B consuming the instantiated Object, so that the consumer is not responsible for the instantiation?

 ## Concepts

 * Some function *provides* an Object or value.
-* The function may be a constructor, or it may be an asynchronous "factory" (either *promise* or *callback*).
+* The function may be a (synchronous) constructor, or it may be an asynchronous "factory" (either *promise* or *callback*).
-* The objects produced by functions have a scope: either *singleton* (global instance) or *prototype* (a new instance each time).
+* The objects produced by functions have a *scope*: either *singleton* (global instance) or *prototype* (a new instance every time).
 * Some other function *requires* some Objects or values but does not know how to instantiate them.
 * The *context* wires up the providers to the requirers.
 * Functions can both *require* and *provide*.